Three Types of Product Defects

 Who May be Held Liable for Product Defects?

-Any company that designs, manufactures, sells, or distributes a dangerous or defective product could potentially be held liable if it causes or contributes to a person’s injury or wrongful death, starting with the company that made the product to the store that sold it to the end consumer.
+Any company that designs, manufactures, sells, or distributes a dangerous or defective product could potentially be held liable if it causes or contributes to a person’s injury or wrongful death, starting with the company that made the product, to the store that sold it to the end consumer.
 One or all in the distribution chain may be held liable.

-Do not do anything to fix the product or change it.
+• Do not do anything to fix the product or change it.
 Leave it as it is so that we can understand and see what failed.

-Gather any documentation you have on or about the product.
-This might include: owner’s manual, technical information, user’s instructions, purchase records and receipts, product descriptions from the website, warranties and more.
+• Gather any documentation you have on or about the product.
+This might include: owner’s manual, technical information, user’s instructions, purchase records and receipts, product descriptions from the website, warranties, and more.

-Request copies of your medical records documenting related injuries and treatment.
+• Request copies of your medical records documenting related injuries and treatment.

 CONTACT US FOR A FREE REVIEW OF YOUR CASE

-If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
+Would you like to receive news and blog updates regularly?
+Sign up to receive our email newsletter.
 Your email address will only be used to send you our newsletter and respond to inquiries.

 SIGN UP FOR NEWSLETTER

-Past results afford no guarantee of future results and each case is different and is judged on its own merits.
+Past results afford no guarantee of future results, and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.

 Contact Us Today for Help!